-BENEFITING FROM THE WORD (PART TWO)
+BENEFITING FROM THE WORD (PART TWO b.

-b.
 What were the promised benefits if Joshua obeyed?
 How can this promise be applied to every believer who takes seriously the command to meditate upon the Word of God?

-- 2. Psalm 1:1-3 describes the righteous man.
-Read through the text until you are familiar with its contents, and then answer the following questions. - a.
+2. Psalm 1:1-3 describes the righteous man.
+Read through the text until you are familiar with its contents, and then answer the following questions. a.
 How is the righteous man described in verses 1 and 2?
-What is his relationship with the Word of God?
+What is his relationship with the Word of God? b.

-b.
 According to verse 3, what is the result of the righteous man's devotion to God through His Word?
 How is his life described?

-c.
+STUDYING THE HOLY SCRIPTURES c.
 How does your life compare to that of the righteous man described in Psalm 1:1-3?
 Are there any changes that ought to be made in your life?
 Write your thoughts.

-- 3. King David's love for the Word of God is demonstrated throughout the Scriptures.
-According to the following texts, what role did meditation have in David's relationship with God and His Word?
-How should we seek to imitate David? - a.
-Psalm 119:15-16
+3. to Wo ng David's love for the Word of God is demonstrated throughout the Scriptures.
+According the following texts, what role did meditation have in David's relationship with God and His ord?
+How should we seek to imitate David?
+Psalm 119:15-16 b.
+Psalm 119:147-148